-Difficulty controlling blood sugars in people with diabetes Meningioma (a rare benign growth in the lining of the brain, seen in some people on high dose cyproterone) I understand that feminising hormone therapy affects everyone differently, and that there is no way to predict exactly how my body will change.
-Some of the long term effects of feminising hormone therapy are not yet known.
-I acknowledge that continuing to smoke whilst taking estrogen increases my risk of developing a blood clot, deep vein thrombosis or a potentially fatal pulmonary embolism.
-Possible infertility, I have been advised by my doctor to consider storing sperm in case I decide to have children at a later date, and I have been given the opportunity to delay starting hormones until I have stored sperm.
-I have been informed that the use of feminising hormones does not guarantee infertility, and that contraception should be used to avoid unwanted pregnancy if I have sex with someone who could become pregnant.
-I understand that gender affirming hormone therapy means that I will need to see my doctor and have blood tests at regular intervals throughout my life.
-Appointments will be more frequent at first, and then every 6-12 months when my hormone levels are stable.
-I am ready to make this commitment to my health.
-I acknowledge that gender affirming hormones are only a part of my overall health, and that a range of preventative health activities are recommended so that I remain happy and healthy in my affirmed gender.
+Osteoporosis Potentially increased risk of breast cancer Development of prolactinoma (a rare brain tumour that re from the breasts) esults in milk production Difficultly controlling blood sugars in people with diabeter S Meningioma (a rare benign growth in the lining of the bra cyproterone) in, seen in some people on high dose ] I understand that feminising hormone therapy affects everyon no way to predict exactly how my body will change.
+Some of th hormone therapy are not yet known. • ] I acknowledge that continuing to smoke whilst taking estroge a blood clot, deep vein thrombosis or a potentially fatal pulmor ] I have been advised by my doctor to consider storing sperm in date, I have been given the opportunity to delay medical gend I wish to. ] I have been informed that the use of feminising hormones doe contraception should be used to avoid unwanted pregnancy if become pregnant. - I understand that gender affirming hormone therapy means the blood tests at regular intervals throughout my life.
+Appointment then every 6-12 months when my hormone levels are stable.
+I a my health. nts will be more frequent at first, and ] I acknowledge that gender affirming hormones are only a part of preventative health activities are recommended so that I rer gender.
 These include but are not limited to: Monthly breast self-examination.
-I should tell my doctor if I discover any new lumps Regular breast mammograms from an appropriate age, in consultation with my doctor Quitting smoking Immunisations Regular STI screening, depending on my level of risk HIV prevention, depending on my level of risk Regular physical activity, including resistance exercise for bone health Healthy eating I can choose to stop gender affirming hormone therapy at any time.
-If I choose to stop taking hormones, it is best that I do this in consultation with my doctor, to ensure that I remain safe and healthy.
-Patie nt name: Date: Pare nt/guardian name: Signature: Date:
+I should tell my doctor if I discover any new lumps • Regular breast mammograms from an appropriate age, ir n consultation with my doctor Quitting smoking Immunisations • Regular STI screening, depending on my level of risk HIV prevention, depending on my level of risk • Regular physical activity, including resistance exercise for bone health Healthy eating ] I can choose to stop gender affirming hormone therapy at any hormones, it is best that I do this in consultation with my docto healthy.
+Pat atient name: Sig gnature: Date: Dar arent/guardian name: Sig gnature: Date: Dod octor name: